YifeiDuan/beneficial-use-LLM/README.md

 # beneficial-use-LLM

-1. Run the following file to Fine-tune a pythia-2.8b model, following Hugging Face Causal Language Modeling training procedure
+1. Run the following file to Fine-tune a pythia-2.8b model, using concatatenated blocks for CLM training
 > python pythia-2.8b-block.py

+2. Run the following file to Fine-tune a pythia-2.8b model, using each single example (prompt-completion supervised learning)
+> python pythia-2.8b-single.py

-2. Run the following file to infer for training / validation examples with tuned model
+3. Run the following file to infer for training / validation examples with tuned model
 > python "Completion Performance Train.py"
 >
 > python "Completion Performance Val.py"